NCTUE® empowers you to take control of your credit.

 If you are a victim of identity theft, you should contact the Federal Trade Commission’s (FTC’s) Identity Theft Hotline to obtain more detailed information about how to protect yourself, recover from identity theft, and file an identity theft complaint.
 Sharing your identity theft complaint with the FTC can help law enforcement officials across the nation track down and stop identity thieves.
 The FTC can refer victims’ complaints to other government agencies and companies for further action, as well as investigate companies for violations of laws the agency enforces.
 You can file a complaint online at www.ftc.gov/idtheft or by phone through the FTC’s Identity Theft Hotline, toll-free: 1-877-IDTHEFT (438-4338); TTY: 1-866-653-4261; or write: Identity Theft Clearinghouse, Federal Trade Commission, 600 Pennsylvania Avenue, NW, Washington, DC 20580.

-You can submit a request for NCTUE to remove or block adverse information resulting from human trafficking from your NCTUE data report, and the required supporting documents (see the response below for more on this) to Equifax by mail to:
+You can submit a request for NCTUE to remove or block adverse information resulting from human trafficking from your NCTUE data report, and the required supporting documents (see the response below for more on this) by utilizing the NCTUE consumer portal (nctueconsumerportal.com).
+You may also submit the request to Equifax by mail to:

 Exchange Service Center – NCTUE